Sisson Mine

 According to a 2002 paper by T E Martin and others in Minerals, Mining, and Sustainable Development, “Tailings storage facilities typically represent the most significant environmental liability associated with mining operations.”

 The mine would be closed after a two year construction period and 27 year producing life.
 The operator says that after closure, the open pit, which will be 2 km^{2} in area and 300–330 metres deep, will be allowed to fill with rain water.
 Because the sides of the flooded pit will be steep and rocky, and thus hazardous, the operator proposes that: "The open pit and quarry will however be fenced, supplemented with earth/rock berms if deemed necessary, to prevent human and wildlife access."

 The tailings storage facility will not be drained or filled after closure but will remain as open water.
 The tailings storage facility must be essentially permanent, as the submerged tailings will remain chemically hazardous for about 10,000 years.
 Tailings dams have a history of failure in Canada as well as around the world.
 The rate of tailings dam failure worldwide is between 1/700 and 1/1500 per dam per year.
 After the 2014 catastrophic failure of the Mount Polley tailings dam in the province of British Columbia, Canada, the government-appointed Expert Panel which reviewed the incident found that since 1969, of the province's approximately 100 tailings dams, 7 had experienced major failure.
-The rate of major failure was 1.7 x 10^{−3} per dam per year.
+The rate of major failure was 1.7 × 10^{−3} per dam per year.

 In its Environmental Impact Assessment (EIA) statement to the New Brunswick and Canadian governments, Sisson Mines Ltd. dismissed the possibility of a tailings dam failure and made no risk assessment of it.